okkopaja/first/README.md

 # first
 learning
-was my first github commit, will be public forever will try to log in my progress once in a while here
+this was my first github commit, will be public forever will try to log in my progress once in a while here
 :D